 There’s no question that digital marketing has taken the world by storm.
 Rather than browsing through lengthy flyers and magazines for deals, people now rely on the Internet to find them.
-The news that people used to look forward to reading in the daily paper every morning can now be found on Google.
+The news that people used to look forward to reading in the daily paper every morning can now be found on the web.
 In today’s competitive industry, it’s imperative that you create a strategy that will distinguish yourself from the rest.
 Social media is an incredibly powerful tool that can either help or hurt your company, depending on how you use it.
-Here’s how you can effectively set yourself apart on social media
+Here’s how you can effectively set yourself apart on social media:

 1. Establishing a brand.